oracle-livelabs/database/migrate-ssrs-to-oci/setup-the-bastion-host-in-compute-instance/setup-the-bastion-host-in-compute-instance.md

 ### Objectives
 In this lab, you will learn to :
-* Setup the Windows bastion host
+* Setup the Windows Bastion Host

 ### Prerequisites